MarkEWaite/gke-experiment/tutorial.md

 sed -i s,cje.example.com,$DOMAIN_NAME,g cloudbees-core.yml
 ```

+Click the **Continue** button to move to the next step.

 ## Adapt to your cluster (2/3)
-Before we can finish our installation, we need to customize it for your cluster.
+Modify the SSL and HTTPS settings for this cluster.

 ### Use HTTP, not HTTPS
 1. Change all HTTPS references to HTTP